Nucleus Vision Price Reaches $0.0020 on Major Exchanges (NCASH)

-Nucleus Vision (NCASH) traded flat against the dollar during the 24 hour period ending at 15:00 PM E.T. on June 6th.
-One Nucleus Vision coin can now be bought for about $0.0020 or 0.00000004 BTC on popular cryptocurrency exchanges.
-Nucleus Vision has a market capitalization of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last 24 hours.
-During the last seven days, Nucleus Vision has traded flat against the dollar.
+Nucleus Vision (NCASH) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM ET on June 7th.
+Over the last seven days, Nucleus Vision has traded flat against the U.S. dollar.
+One Nucleus Vision coin can currently be bought for approximately $0.0020 or 0.00000004 BTC on major exchanges.
+Nucleus Vision has a total market capitalization of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.